 Vyvanse is a prescription medication used to treat attention deficit hyperactivity disorder (ADHD) and binge eating disorder.
 The active ingredient in Vyvanse is lisdexamfetamine.
 Vyvanse is an amphetamine and central nervous system stimulant.

 People who take Vyvanse may feel tired or irritable or have other symptoms several hours after taking the drug.
 This is sometimes called Vyvanse crash or Vyvanse comedown.
 Read on to learn why Vyvanse crash can happen and what you can do to help prevent it.

 When you first start taking Vyvanse, your doctor will likely prescribe the lowest possible dosage.
-This will help reduce any side effects as your body adjusts to the medication.
-However, if the dosage is too high, you may experience an afternoon crash as the medication begins to wear off.
+This will limit the side effects you experience as your body adjusts to the medication, and it will help your doctor determine the lowest effective dose for you.
+As the day progresses and your medication begins to wear off, you may experience a “crash.”
+For many people, this occurs in the afternoon.
 This crash can also occur if you forget to take your medication.